ctb/2024-pangenome-hash-corr/README.md

 * `--output-assoc-plot` - save hash-by-hash association plot to this file
 * `--output-presence-plot` - save sample-by-hash presence/absence plot to this file
 * `--cluster-prefix` - filename prefix to prepend to output clusters.
+* `--save-categories-csv` - filename to save hashvals and labels to.